 The side effects or any allergies that are related to the consumption of Xanax should be reported to the medical experts immediately.

-Lactation period after the delivery is yet another phase that characterizes stress and anxiety.
-It is totally new for the mother and with it comes the challenges of the new baby, sleepless nights, getting up at regular intervals, total lifestyle changes, adjusting to time, understanding and fulfilling the needs of your own body and the baby, but it is always best to opt for natural ways to be able to combat it than getting on medication.
+The lactation period after the delivery is yet another phase that characterizes stress and anxiety.
+It is totally new for the mother and with it comes the challenges of the new baby, sleepless nights, getting up at regular intervals, total lifestyle changes, adjusting to the time, understanding and fulfilling the needs of your own body and the baby, but it is always best to opt for natural ways to be able to combat it than getting on medication.
 Some natural ways are listed as under:

 Thus, Xanax is undoubtedly not the recommended drug to be taken at regular intervals while nursing more so, when the baby is a premature one.
 It is best to look for supplements of the same to be able to combat anxiety issues and help with breastfeeding as well.